Bensonn5151/AzureDataEngineering/README.md

 └── README.md                # Project documentation
 </code></pre>

-Tools & Technologies
+**Tools & Technologies**

 **Azure Data Factory (ADF)**

-Role in the Project:
 Azure Data Factory served as the central orchestration tool for automating and managing the ETL pipeline.
 It was used to:

 Ingest data (CSV files) from Azure Blob Storage.
 Perform schema mapping to align source and destination structures.
-Load the transformed data into target Blob Storage containers (or optionally into Azure SQL Database).
+Load the transformed data into target (Azure SQL Database).
-Support parallel execution of three copy activities for customer, product, and order data.
 Integrate with GitHub for version control of pipeline definitions and configurations.

 **Azure Blob Storage**

-Role in the Project:
-Azure Blob Storage was used as both the source and sink for the ETL pipeline.

-Source: Stored raw datasets (customer_data.csv, product_data.csv, order_data.csv) that were ingested by ADF.
-Sink: Target containers received the transformed data after schema mapping via ADF copy activities.
-Blob Storage’s scalability and seamless integration with ADF made it ideal for staging and persisting files during the data migration process.
+Used primarily to store datasets in containers (customer_expanded.csv, product_expanded.csv, order_expanded.csv).
+These files serve as the source for the ETL pipeline in ADF.
+After processing, ADF writes the transformed data back into Blob Storage containers, acting as the sink.
+Blob Storage’s scalability and easy integration with ADF made it the perfect place to hold and move files during the data migration.

 **Pandas (Python Library)**

-Role in the Project:
 Pandas was used for the initial data generation and preprocessing before the files were uploaded to Azure Blob Storage.

 Created structured data for customer, product, and order datasets.
 Applied custom logic and formatting to simulate realistic business data for ETL processing.
 Exported the final DataFrames as .csv files which were later ingested by ADF.

 **Azure SQL Database**